istio/community/EARLY-DISCLOSURE.md

 Istio has upstream dependencies of its own.
 In certain situations, we may need to make emergency Istio releases to address vulnerabilities in these upstream dependencies.
 Due to embargo policies of these dependencies, we may not be allowed to share any details about the vulnerabilities.
-In that case, Istio's early disclosure will be strictly focused on the mechanics of an upcoming patch release, rather than on the details of the discovered vulnerabilities.
+In that case, Istio's early disclosure will be limited, on a case-by-case basis.
+Note that Envoy vulnerabilities are handled slightly differently, see [Membership Criteria](#membership-criteria)

 ## Embargo policy